 46/7.
 Letter from Sam M. Powell to Mr Mathias, 28 December 1949, largely taken up with genealogical concerns and queries.

-47. Collection of sixty-eight mounted and one un-mounted photographs, mostly cartes de visite, but with some larger format.
+47. Sixty-eight mounted and one un-mounted photographs, mostly cartes de visite, but with some larger format.

 47/1.
 Thirty-two cartes de visite by Mathias of Cardigan, mostly individual portraits with some group pictures.

 47/2.
 Six cartes de visite or similar.
 Three copies of a male portrait, 'Yours truly ...'; a more elaborately mounted portrait of an elderly Rev Daniel Davies; a brightly retouched portrait of a man in military-style uniform; three prints of uniformed men, two of which show the beginning of hand-tinting.

 47/3.
 Eleven cartes de visite of famous, non-local, figures.